 Contact with the Dean or Associate Deans, with program staff at the sponsoring organization, or with any part of the Office of the Vice President for Research has no bearing on decisions at the College level.

 The most competitive applications specifically address the sponsor’s funding priorities and articulate a clear plan for research.
 We advise applicants to read the limited submission call and the sponsor’s grant guidelines carefully and respond to the specific objectives of the grant opportunity.
 Applicants may also choose to investigate past grant recipients’ projects; most sponsors provide a listing of previous awardees and winning abstracts.
 The research project description should also clearly describe the steps to completing the proposed project.
-While supporting documents like letters of commitments and cost-share agreements are not required for internal review of limited submissions, Principal Investigators should obtain verbal commitments for all resources required to complete the project before submitting their applications to the COLA Office of Research.
+While supporting documents like letters of commitments and cost-share agreements are not required for internal review of limited submissions, Principal Investigators should obtain verbal commitments for all resources required to complete the project before submitting their applications to the COLA Office of Research and Graduate Studies.
 Applicants may be asked to provide these on quick turnaround if selected as the University’s nominee.

-The Office of Research should be the point of contact for any inquiries regarding the limited submissions process.
+The Office of Research and Graduate Studies should be the point of contact for any inquiries regarding the limited submissions process.
 While we are happy receive your questions, please be aware we are required to avoid releasing information that may give any one candidate a competitive advantage over another.
 We provide a thorough proposal review for projects that are selected to submit to sponsor, after an internal nomination has been secured.

 Please note that by submitting a proposal for a limited submission, you are making a commitment to submit your project--exactly as proposed--to the sponsor if you are selected.
-After a nominee has been chosen by the University to submit to the sponsor, changes in personnel and scope of work will require approval from the COLA Office of Research in consultation with the Office of Sponsored Projects and any other relevant campus offices, and may result in loss of the nomination.
-If you are unable to apply for an opportunity for which you have been selected, you must notify the COLA Office of Research no later than one week after you receive your official notice of nomination.
+After a nominee has been chosen by the University to submit to the sponsor, changes in personnel and scope of work will require approval from the COLA Office of Research and Graduate Studies in consultation with the Office of Sponsored Projects and any other relevant campus offices, and may result in loss of the nomination.
+If you are unable to apply for an opportunity for which you have been selected, you must notify the COLA Office of Research and Graduate Studies no later than one week after you receive your official notice of nomination.